 I am a one of the lead developers for the MSstats family of R packages.
 I am the creator of a number packages, including MSstatsPTM and MSstatsLiP packages.
 Additionally, I have created the R shiny-based GUI MSstatsShiny.

 I am currently researching applications of causal inference to biochemical systems; leveraging observational MS-based proteomics data and estimating the effect of perturbations on the downstream system.
 I have recently presented this work at US HUPO and ProbProg.

 I grew up on Nantucket, MA and have lived in Massachusetts for the majority of my life.
 I completed my undergraduate degree at Union College in Schenectady, NY where I studied economics.
 After college I started my professional career in the Boston area, where I worked as a data analyst for the digital marketing company Cybba Inc. Eventually, I returned to school at Northeastern to refine my modeling and machine learning skills.
-I completed my Masters in Data Science in December 2020, and officially began my PhD in 2021.
-I am currently working towards my PhD in Olga Vitek’s lab.
+I completed my Masters in Data Science in December 2020, after maintaining a 4.0 GPA throughout the program, and officially began my PhD in September 2021.

 Please get in touch with me by email at firstname.lastname@example.org